syncfusion-content/wpf-docs/wpf/Updown/Styles-and-Templates.md

 ![Applied color to focused value in WPF UpDown](StylesandTemplates-images/wpf-updown-focused.png)

+N> The positive, negative and zero value colors get default color of the control while focusing the Updown control.

 ## Visual styles

-The appearance of UpDown control can be customized by visual style of the [SkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.SkinManager.html).
+The skins can be applied to the UpDown control by setting the `VisualStyle` property defined in SkinStorage class, refer [here](https://help.syncfusion.com/wpf/skinmanager/overview).

-Below example explains how to apply the `Blend` theme or style to `UpDown` control.
+Below example explains how to apply the `Blend` theme or style for `UpDown` control.

+1) Add the following reference **Syncfusion.Shared.WPF.dll**.

+2) Import Syncfusion WPF schema **http://schemas.syncfusion.com/wpf** or add namespace **Syncfusion.Windows.Shared** and set `SkinStorage.VisualStyle` attached property to window or UpDown.

 {% tabs %}